Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-The principle is pretty similar but double fold bias is mainly used to enclose/finish raw edges while single fold bias is used more for decorative purposes, much like a trim or on the inside of garments, for necklines or armholes.
+The fundamentals are pretty similar but double fold bias is mainly used to enclose/finish raw edges while single fold bias is used more for decorative purposes, much like a trim or on the inside of garments, for necklines or armholes.
 Using bias for the latter will give the garment a more neat and professional look once finished.

 - Making continuous bias binding

-- How to make bias tape without a bias maker
+- How to make your own bias tape without a bias maker

 - How to make bias with a bias tape maker